Shenzhen-University-Database-Group/PostgreSQL-AQP/README.md

 # How to become a developer for this item?
 If you want to join us, you can fork this repository and push your PR.
 The formatting style used in PostgreSQL source code is BSD style.
-But it‘s better to read ‘PostgreSQL Coding Conventions’(https://git.postgresql.org/gitweb/?p=postgresql.git;a=blob;f=src/tools/pgindent/README;h=103970c1042d3c4f3e9d45ca3b186fabfdf107ec;hb=HEAD) before coding and you have to obey these rules in your PR.
+It‘s better to read ‘PostgreSQL Coding Conventions’(https://www.postgresql.org/docs/devel/source-format.html) before coding and you have to obey these rules in your PR.